mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 There's a lot of Bounded Context related info that comes as a byproduct of our discussion, we just need to be able to decypher the clues.
 So, here we are with some heuristics[^IUTWHJTMMH], that may come in handy.

-### Look at the business phases
+### Heuristic: look at the business phases

 ...or like detectives would say: _“follow the money”_.
 Businesses are usually built around a well-defined business transaction where some value — usually money — is traded for something else.
 Pivotal events have a fundamental role in this flow: we won't be able to sell tickets online without a website, everything that happens before the website goes live is _inventory_ or _expenses_, we can start make money only after the `Conference Website Launched` event.

 Similarly, after `Ticket Sold` events, we'll be the temporary owners of attendees' money, but they'll start to get some value back only around the `Conference Started` event.
-But the tools and the mental model needed in order to _design_ a conference, are not the same tools needed to _run_ a conference.
+But the tools and the mental models needed to _design_ a conference, are not the same tools needed to _run_ a conference.

 ![A zoom-in into a pivotal event](images/alberto-brandolini/pivotal_events_and_BCs.png)

 Interestingly, boundary events are also the ones with different conflicting wordings.
 This is where the perception of bounded contexts usually overlaps.
-A key recommendation here is that _you don't have to agree on the language!_ There's much more to be discovered by looking at the disagreements.
+A key recommendation here is that _you don't have to agree on the language!_ There's much more to be discovered by making disagreements visible.

-Moreover, keep in mind that when two models are interacting, there may be _three_ models involved: the internal models of the two bounded contexts and the _communication model_ used to exchange informations between them.
+Moreover, keep in mind that when two models are interacting, there are usually _three_ models involved: the internal models of the two bounded contexts and the _communication model_ used to exchange informations between them.

 ![Two interacting models usually means three languages.](images/alberto-brandolini/Two_BCs_three_languages.png)